 The most prominent feature is a Hybrid Dual Imaging transducer that displays CHIRP sonar images in a 4-inch color screen with a relatively high resolution.

-The CHIRP transducer sends and receives waves at 83 kHz, and 200 kHz and the down scan transducer operates at 455 kHz and 800 kHz.
+The CHIRP transducer sends and receives waves at 83 kHz, and the down scan transducer operates at 455 kHz and 800 kHz.
 As a result, you received detailed information in shallow water, but also information at a depth of up to 1,000 feet.

 The Elite-5 has a durable case with a waterproof rating of IPX7.
 The interface is user-friendly and features a button system that is similar to a phone.
 Since the unit is compact, it allows for one-hand operation and portable applications like ice fishing.
 Mounting the transducer in the hull is also quick and easy, especially if you have a kayak with a no-drill mounting point.